leilin-research/GCGRNN/README.md

 ## Graph Convolutional Neural Networks with Data-driven Graph Filter (GCNN-DDGF)

-This repository includes the GCNN-DDGF work for the following problem:
+This repository includes the GCNN-DDGF work for the following challenge:

 * Network-wide Station-level Bike-Sharing Demand Prediction